-Non-structural measures reduce human exposure or vulnerability to a hazard without altering the nature or extent of the
+Non-structural measures reduce human exposure or vulnerability to a hazard without altering the nature or extent of the hazard.
+Non-structural measures are consistent with the resiliency strategies of Accommodate and Retreat.
+Examples of non-structural measures (consistent with the USACE National Floodproofing Committee guidance) include:

 - Increasing Building Elevations: Elevating existing structures to an elevation which is equal to or higher than the design flood elevation (and consistent with NFIP and building code requirements).
-The City of Glen Cove's General Legislation currently states new construction of any existing nonresidential structures located in areas of the special flood hazard have the lowest floor, including basement or cellar, elevated to or 2 feet above the Base Flood Elevation (BFE).
+The City of Glen Cove's General Legislation currently states new construction of any existing nonresidential structures located in areas of the special flood hazard have the lowest floor, including basement or cellar, elevated to or 2 feet above the BFE.
 The NYSDEC's "New York State Flood Risk Management Guidance for Implementation of the Community Risk and Resiliency Act" lists 2 feet freeboard above the BFE for most structures, but 3 feet for critical equipment (such as at a water treatment plant). - Relocation: Physically moving the at-risk structure and buying the land on which the structure is located. - Acquisition: Buying the structure and land.
 The structure is either demolished or sold to others and relocated.
 This strategy can include development sites to provide locations where displaced people can build new homes within an established community. - Wet Floodproofing: Prevention or resistance to damage from flooding by allowing flood waters to enter and exit the structure.
 In accordance with NFIP and building code regulations, wet floodproofing can be performed under certain circumstances.
-This involves using water and corrosion resistant construction materials, finishing materials and utilities while allowing the unoccupied space to flood (e.g., unoccupied parking garages located beneath the 1% annual chance flood elevation). - Dry Floodproofing: Waterproofing the structure to make it impermeable to floodwaters.
+This involves using water and corrosion resistant construction materials, finishing materials and utilities while allowing the unoccupied space to flood (e.g., unoccupied garages located beneath the 1% annual chance flood elevation). - Dry Floodproofing: Waterproofing the structure to make it impermeable to floodwaters.
 Typically, conventionally built structures (i.e., those without structural reinforcement designed to resist hydrostatic and hydrodynamic forces) can only be dry flood-proofed up to about 3-feet depth.
 This measure reduces flood risk; however, it is not recognized by the NFIP for any flood insurance premium rate reduction if applied to a residential structure. - Berms and Floodwalls: Low berms and floodwalls (generally less than 6 feet) and not accredited through the NFIP are considered non-structural measures.
 These nonstructural measures are intended to reduce the frequency of flooding but not eliminate floodplain management and flood insurance requirements.
 These measures are generally placed around a single structure or a small group of structures.
 Their construction cannot result in any increase of the 1% annual chance flood elevation in the adjacent areas. - Flood Warning System: This nonstructural technique relies upon gages and hydrologic computer monitoring to determine the impacts of flooding for areas of potential flood risk.
 A flood-warning system, when properly installed and operated, is able to identify the amount of time available for residents and City personnel to implement emergency procedures. - Flood Emergency Preparedness Plans: Local governments, through collaboration with FEMA and the USACE and other federal and State partners, are encouraged to prepare and maintain a Flood Emergency Preparedness Plan (FEPP) that identifies flood hazards, risks, and vulnerabilities, and identifies mitigation actions, evacuation routes, evacuation and emergency centers and post-flood recovery processes. - Land Use Regulations: The basic principles for land use regulations are based nationally on the NFIP and implemented in Local and State building codes, which define the minimum standards of floodplain regulation.
 Local authorities can add additional requirements such as special Design Flood Elevations (DFEs), overlay zones, etc. through local zoning and building codes.